 This year's EAP conference at the University of St Andrews

-In 2018, we are moving on to the topic of stance in a conference entitled No Innocent Bystanders: Stance and Engagement in Academic Discourse.
-The Plenary Speaker will be Dr Zak Lancaster (Wake Forest University, North Carolina).
+In 2018, we moved on to the topic of stance in a conference entitled No Innocent Bystanders: Stance and Engagement in Academic Discourse.
+The Plenary Speaker was Dr Zak Lancaster (Wake Forest University, North Carolina).

 EAP conference in previous years